GarrettJMU/react-best-practices/Best Practices.md

 1) <a href="https://material-ui.com/">Material-UI</a> has probably figured it out (seriously)
 2) <a href="https://material.io/tools/icons/?style=baseline">Material-UI</a> has probably designed it (Can you tell we like Material UI?)
 3) You rarely need Components that aren't functional components.
 The only time we use components is if we need to use something in the state.
-    - You're probably wondering what a functional component is.
-Here's a simple example.
+    - You're probably wondering what a functional component is. <a href="/FirstExample.jsx">Here's a simple example.</a>